 Whether you are buying a new car or a pair of shoes, it’s perfectly natural to shop around.
-You don’t want to buy a sub-par product just because it’s cheap, but equally you don’t want to spend an arm and a leg if you could have bought the same thing cheaper.
+You don’t want to buy a sub-par product just because it’s cheap, but equally you don’t want to spend an arm and a leg if you could have bought the same thing for less.
 It’s the same when it comes to investing.
-All investment products and services carry a price tag and it is important to know what you are paying for and how it compares to the wider market.Read more
+All investment products carry a price tag so it’s important to know what you are paying for and how that price compares to the wider market.Read more